ShaunFerris/Coding-Note-Taking/Data Structures - Using Arrays.md

 #datastructures #arrays #lists #javascript #python #mutabletypes

+For a more technical look at how arrays work in memory and a good lead in to [[Data Structures - Linked Lists]], see [[Data Structures - Arrays - How They Work]].

 These notes cover some fundamentals of JS arrays and python lists in a mostly language agnostic fashion.
 The terms list and array will be used interchangably.
 When language specific instances occur I will try to list the relevant methods in both languages.

 ## Basics